One (Req album): Release and reception

 One was released on 24 February 1997 by Skint Records as an LP and a gatefold digipak CD.
 The album artwork, designed by Req and graphic design company Red Design, depicts a wraparound photograph of one of Req's graffiti artworks, photographed by the album's engineer Simon Thornton.
 Req spent 1997 promoting the album and recording its follow up, Frequency Jams, which was released in February 1998.

 The album was released to positive reviews from critics.
-Sean Cooper of AllMusic rated One three out of five stars and felt the album's concept was "an interesting approach" where, although "one would expect to prompt self-righteous cries of 'Muso!'," Req's "inspired amateurism is too honest and freeflowing to warrant it."
+Sean Cooper of AllMusic felt the album's concept was "an interesting approach" where, although "one would expect to prompt self-righteous cries of 'Muso!'," Req's "inspired amateurism is too honest and freeflowing to warrant it."
 He felt that although the album could be "pretty samey-sounding," it was "a good listen."
 He later called it "undersung."
 Simon Reynolds, writing for The Wire, included One in his "Faves of 1997" list, saying the album's best moments resemble "an ambient version of Schoolly D's first album," and noted that the album escapes being close to "Mo' Wax-style fetishism" because of this.
 The album was also highly praised by other staff from The Wire, and by production duo Coldcut.

 In 2015, Fact ranked the album at number 14 in their list of "The 50 Best Trip-Hop Albums of All Time"; the magazine called the album a "brilliant debut" and said it "has barely dated, fitting as well alongside DJ Spooky or even Dälek as it does anything the Bristol scene had to offer.
 One sounds, at times, like an MPC tumbling down a distant stairwell into a muddy lake, and we couldn’t think of a better recommendation than that."
 The magazine speculated that the album's abstractness prevented Req from becoming popular.
 In his 1999 book Generation Ecstasy: Into the World of Techno and Rave Culture, Simon Reynolds called One a defining big beat release.
 In an interview with The Quietus, techno producer Lee Gamble cited the album, alongside several others, as one of his "favorite records" and a "timeless record", noting its influence in his own work.